movestore/movestore.github.io/move_object_tips.md

 [Here](https://bartk.gitlab.io/move/reference/MoveStack-class.html) detailed explanations of each slot can be found.

-## :warning: Choosing the wrong columns!
+## :warning: Selecting the wrong columns!
-There are some misleading similarities among columns that can accidentally lead to choosing the wrong ones.
+There are some misleading similarities among column names that can accidentally lead to choosing the wrong ones.
 Here the most common mistakes:

 1. retrieving the **timestamps** from a `moveStack`:

-- `myMoveStackObject$timestamp` mostly exists, but these timestamps are **not** the ones that are used by the `moveStack`, they may not be formatted as `POSIXct`, and/or be in another timezone.
+- `myMoveStackObject$timestamp` mostly exists, but these timestamps are **NOT** the ones that are used by the `moveStack`, they may not be formatted as `POSIXct`, and/or be in another timezone.
 - <u>always use</u> `timestamps(myMoveStackObject)` to access the timestamps
-- when the `moveStack` is converted into a `data.frame`, the column corresponding to date and time is **`timestamps`**, and not *timestamp*
+- when the `moveStack` is converted into a `data.frame`, the column corresponding to date and time is **timestamps**, and not *timestamp*

 2. retrieving **coordinates** from a `moveStack`:

-- `myMoveStackObject$location.long` & `myMoveStackObject$location.lat` mostly exist, but these coordinates are **not** the ones used by the `moveStack` and might be in another projection than 'projection(myMoveStackObject)' / 'crs(myMoveStackObject)'
+- `myMoveStackObject$location.long` & `myMoveStackObject$location.lat` mostly exist, but these coordinates are **NOT** the ones used by the `moveStack` and might be in another projection than 'projection(myMoveStackObject)' / 'crs(myMoveStackObject)'
 - <u>always use</u> `coordinates(myMoveStackObject)` to access the coordinates
 - when the `moveStack` is converted into a `data.frame`, the columns corresponding to the coordinates of the moveStack will mostly be `coords.x1`/`coords.x2`, but under circumstances they can also be `location.lat`/`location.long`.
 When both are present, always use `coords.x1/coords.x2`.